dyne/Zenroom/docs/article/views/decode_language_patterns.md

     opcodes[0x8f + i] = ['SWAP' + str(i), i + 1, i + 1, 3]
 ```

-On top of these OP codes the "Solidity" language was developed as a high-level language that compiles to OP code sequences.
+On top of these OP_CODEs the "Solidity" language was developed as a high-level language that compiles to OP_CODE sequences.
 Solidity aims to make it easier for people to program "smart contracts".
 But it is arguable that the Solidity higher-level language, widely present in all Ethereum related literature, carries several problems: the shortcomings of its design can be indirectly related to some well known disasters provoked by flaws in published contracts.
 To quickly summarise some flaws:

  - there is no garbage collector nor manual memory management
  - floating point numbers are not supported